 After I had created calculator for Humindex - heat index used in Canada, I decided what I will create calculator for Heat Index, which is used in USA, as well.

 Below you can find calculators which calculate Heat Index given air temperature in shade and relative humidity.
 One outputs result in Celsius, for those who used to Celsius degrees, and another outputs result in Fahrenheit, for those who used to Fahrengeit.
 As usual, all details are given below the calculators.

 The Heat Index (or apparent temperature) is based on work by R.G.
 Steadman published in 1979 under the title "The Assessment of Sultriness, Parts 1 and 2.", so it is the result of extensive biometeorological studies.
 Originally, results were in tables.

 In order to arrive at an equation which uses more conventional independent variables, a multiple regression analysis was performed on the data from Steadman's tables.
 It was done by Lans P. Rothfusz and described in his work "The Heat Index "Equation" (or, More Than You Ever Wanted to Know About Heat Index) in 1990.
-You can find it here
+You can find it here, for example.